So, I’ve gone keto.

 Note that grains aren’t on the list.
 Wheat’s inflammatory and problematic, even for people without an “official” sensitivity, and the other grains and pseudo grains just have lower nutrient values or other issues, so it’s best to base our meal plans a higher quality foundation.
 But, this remains an option for carb-ups or treats.

-But what’s nice about this approach to HFLC is that nothing is off-limits.
+But what’s nice about this approach to LCHF is that nothing is off-limits.
 It accepts that lapses happen, cravings happen, and life events happen.
 You make choices, and learn to balance them.
 You learn to to think about a craving or a lapse – was it a sign of something your body needed, or was it emotional eating?
-If it’s a real craving, then you learn to choose something good for you.
+If it’s a real craving, then you learn to recognize it and choose something that’s good for you.
 If it’s emotional, you start to figure out strategies to handle that.
 Always, we learn to be more aware of how food and drink feels in our body, to fuel it with the healthiest fare we can.
 And to know that something that’s considered healthy may not actually agree with us!
 So it’s not always about realizing that sugary foods don’t feel good and thus we find that can live without them – it may also be realizing we have sensitivities that we have to respect, to get and stay healthy.

 Too good to be true?